 Other Ways to Improve Your Ratings During TV Sweeps

 TV executives are masters at manipulating audiences during TV sweeps.
 They have tricks beyond focusing on content or promotion.

 Expect to see some stations and occasionally the networks unveil lavish "watch and win" sweepstakes or another type of media contest.
 Prizes are awarded if a viewer stays glued to the TV and calls in with a secret phrase at the appointed time.
 The TV executives are counting on some of these people to also be Nielsen families, who will have their viewing habits recorded.

 A station or network wouldn't be able to produce a commercial saying, "If you are a Nielsen family during this TV sweeps period, remember that you're watching Channel 4."
 Nielsen doesn't allow such blatant attempts to skew their results.

-But some stations may skirt the line by putting out ads that say, "If anyone asks, tell them you're watching Channel 4."
-Or, "You're watching Channel 4 -- write it down," as a way to speak to people who are filling out paper diaries of what they watch.
+Some stations may skirt the line by putting out ads that say, "If anyone asks, tell them you're watching Channel 4."
 That may seem like a lot of effort directed at just a handful of families in the DMA, but remember that if even just a few of them change what they report to Nielsen, it can have a huge impact on the ratings.

 All of this may seem silly, especially to people who work in industries outside media, but when TV careers are on the line based on the viewing habits of a handful of people, every effort has to be made to drive up the numbers.
 A TV sales department then uses the higher ratings to boost their ad rates to bring in more money by selling TV advertising.